stephengold/jme3-maze/README.md

 ## Acknowledgments

-Like most projects, the Jme3-maze Project builds on the work of many who have gone before.
+Like most projects, Jme3-maze builds on the work of many who have gone before.
 I therefore acknowledge the following artists and software developers: